Duluth, MN 55812

 One Standard of Certification is to earn your degree from a CAA accredited program.
 By earning your degree from UMD CSD, you are meeting one ASHA Certification Standard.
 Please refer to ASHA's Web site for full ASHA Certification Standards.

-ASHA CCCs and Clinic Instruction: As interns, you work under the Certificate of Clinical Competence that your supervisor has earned.
+ASHA CCCs and Clinic Instruction: As interns, you work under the Certificate of Clinical Competence and State License that your supervisor has earned.

 ASHA Code of Ethics